mireglo/Sudoku_CSC290/README.md

 - **Arsh Khan**
    - I created the GridDraw module which allows you to draw the grid for the puzzle.
 I also added the ability to use the arrow keys as a control scheme.
 Finally I fixed a bug with the game not highlighting the first selected cell.
 For the README, I added the 'Rules of Sudoku' section.
 I also fleshed out the 'How to Play' section.

+- **Kyle Xiao**
+    - I created the SudokuGrid class for our game.
+The SudokuGrid class randomly generates the model of a game of sudoku.
+SudokuGrid also handles the the logic for making moves, undoing moves, and restarting the current puzzle.
+Proof read and minor edits to README.md.
+Fixed errors: formatted SudokuGrid to match PEP8, centered elements on the main menu, removed multiple highlighted cells in GameScreen.

 ## License

 MIT License (MIT)